CLIBD: Bridging Vision and Genomics for Biodiversity Monitoring at Scale: Method

-\mypara{Pretrained encoders.} For each data-modality, we a pretrained model to initialize our encoders. \textit{Images:} we use a ViT-B network\footnote{Loaded as \texttt{vit\_base\_patch16\_224} in the timm library.} pretrained on ImageNet-21k and fine-tuned on ImageNet-1k \cite{dosovitskiy2020image}. \textit{DNA barcodes:} we use BarcodeBERT~\cite{arias2023barcodebert} with $5$-mer tokenization, pretrained on about 893K DNA barcodes using masked language modelling.
-The training data for BarcodeBERT is highly similar to the DNA barcodes in the BIOSCAN-1M dataset making it ideal for our study. \textit{Text:} we use the pretrained BERT-small introduced by \citet{turc2019well} to encode taxonomic labels.
+\mypara{Pretrained encoders.} For each modality we use a pretrained model to initialize our encoders. \textit{Images:} ViT-B\footnote{Loaded as \texttt{vit\_base\_patch16\_224} in the timm library.} pretrained on ImageNet-21k and fine-tuned on ImageNet-1k \citep{dosovitskiy2020image}. \textit{DNA barcodes:} BarcodeBERT~\citep{arias2023barcodebert} with $5$-mer tokenization, pretrained using masked language modelling on 893\,k DNA barcodes \citep{dewaard2019reference} a dataset that is similar to but not overlapping with the DNA barcodes in the BIOSCAN-1M dataset, making it ideal for our study. \textit{Text:} we use the pretrained BERT-Small \citep{turc2019well} for taxonomic labels.
+Besides these pretrained encoders, we also conduct experiments using larger variants (see \appref{sec:supp-openclip}). \addedthree{To obtain the final embedding for each modality, we follow the pooling method commonly used for the pretrained encoder, and add linear layers to project the embeddings to the same size as needed.
+For the DNA encoder, we investigate different ways to obtain the final DNA embedding (see \autoref{sec:supp-expr-encoding}}).

-\mypara{Low-rank adaptation.} To efficiently fine-tune the pretrained transformer models, we apply Low-Rank Adaptation (LoRA)~\cite{hu2021lora}, a method for fine-tuning large neural network models that greatly reduces the number of trainable parameters.
-For our LoRA implementation, we add an additional low-rank residual layer to the query and key projectors of each attention module.
-The projectors thus take the form $W_{\text{LoRA}} = W + W_i \, W_o$, where $W\in R^{i\times o}$ represents the frozen parameters of the pretrained weights from the projector, whilst $W_i\in R^{i\times r}$ and $W_o\in R^{r\times o}$ represent the added low-rank weights.
-By choosing a rank $r$ much smaller than the input and output dimensions $i$ and $o$, fewer parameters need to be updated with LoRA than with the original layer ($i\,r + r\,o \ll i\,o$).

-By using LoRA, we are able to train with less parameters and less memory, allowing us to train with larger batch sizes on limited resources.
-This is especially important for contrastive learning as increasing the batch size allows for more positive and negative pairs when calculating the contrastive loss, and thereby improves learning effectiveness.
-Experimentally, LoRA reduces the number of trainable parameters from 203M to 1.9M.
-With batch size 400, the model requires just 71.5GB, allowing us to train on an A100 with 80GB, which would be infeasible without LoRA.